GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 ## About Page

-You are required to have an "About" page on your site that includes your agency mission, descriptions of the organization structure, statutory authority, and links to the following information:
+You are required to have an "About" page on your site that includes information about the agency with descriptions of the agency organization structure, mission, and statutory authority, and links to the following information:

 - the agency’s strategic plan and annual performance plans
-- the agency’s Privacy Program Page
+- the agency’s privacy policy page (more on this below)
-- the agency point of contact as required by the Small Business Paperwork Relief Act of 2002
+- the agency’s point of contact, as required by the Small Business Paperwork Relief Act of 2002
-- the agency’s Open Government Page
+- the agency’s Open Government page
-- the agency’s Plain Writing Page
+- the agency’s Plain Writing page
-- information as required under the No Fear Act of 2002
+- information as required under the No Fear Act of 2002 (more on this below)
 - information associated with the agency’s implementation of the Information Quality Act

+For example, our Digital.gov About page has:
+- text about our program
+- a link to our own privacy policy that also links to the GSA's privacy policy page
+- links to GSA's pages for the rest of the links

 {{< box >}}
-##### Required link text:
+##### Suggested link text:
 `About Us` or `About`

 ##### Required on: